mucsci-students/2021sp-420-Team-Indecision/USAGE.md

 	list class class_name - list single class and all its components list classes - list all classes
 	list rel - lists all relationships between classes

+	UNDO/REDO
+	undo - Restores the state of the application to the previously called command. redo - If undo is called, redo allows you to return to the function call prior to the undo call.

 	SAVE/LOAD/EXIT
 	save file_name - saves a file to x-destination with the given file name in .json format